Carne Asada

 Carne Asada: Frequently Asked Questions

-Skirt steak, flat iron steak and hanger steak are all great options here.
+Flank steak, skirt steak or flap steak are all solid options here.

 Patting the steak dry will allow for a better sear and crust.
-If there is too much moisture (marinade), the meat will steam instead.
+If there is too much moisture (marinade) left on the steak, the meat will steam instead.

-No grill, no problem.
-A cast iron grill pan or a large cast iron skillet will work beautifully here, especially during those winter months when it’s too cold to grill out!
+Carne asada can be grilled over high heat or on the stovetop on a cast iron grill pan or a large cast iron skillet (especially during those winter months when it’s too cold to grill out).

 Leftovers can be stored in an airtight container in the fridge for 3-4 days.